why shop manta sleep

 All you see are neon signs flashing “no vacancy.”

 Panic creeps in.
 What will you do?
 You can’t possibly sleep in your car, right?
 What will you do for the bathroom?
 Is it even safe?
-Won’t you be ransacked by stagecoach bandits?
+Won’t stagecoach bandits ransack you?

 Relax.

-Sleeping in your car can be a great experience, especially if you give certain things some careful consideration.
+Sleeping in your car can be a great experience, especially if you carefully consider certain things (like the right gear).

-Who wants to pay $100 - 150 per night for a run-down motel when you can just pull over and get some shut-eye instead?
+Who wants to pay $100 to 150 per night for a run-down motel when you can just pull over and get some shut-eye instead?

-That’s money you can spend on the most essential and important financial investment money can buy … fun!
+That’s money you can spend on the most essential financial investment money can buy… fun!

-(Our accountant doesn’t agree with that sentiment, but what does he know?)
+(Our accountant disagrees with that sentiment, but what does he know?)

-Once you find a safe (and legal!) place to park, sleeping in your car is often way easier than pitching a tent for camping or checking into a motel.
+Once you find a safe (and legal!) place to park, car camping is often way easier than pitching a tent or checking into a motel.

 Car camping is an art.
-Once you’ve had some practice you might find that it also allows for open and spontaneous adventures without the need for excessive planning.
+(With the right car sleeping gear, you could be the next Picasso.)
+Once you’ve had some practice, it allows for open and spontaneous adventures without excessive planning.

 You won’t be assaulted by bedbugs from the hotel mattress, either.

 We aren’t heathens.
 We love a good lie-in, too.
-But while you’re on a road trip, doesn’t it make sense to make the most of your day by waking up with the sunrise (preferably with coffee)?
+But while you’re on a road trip, doesn’t it make sense to make the most of your day by waking up at sunrise (preferably with coffee)?

-If you were in a motel, the curtains would be firmly closed and you’d run the risk of waking up at noon, missing some great time on the road.
+If you were in a motel, the curtains would be firmly closed and you’d risk waking up at noon, missing some great time on the road.

-So hopefully we’ve convinced you that sleeping in your car isn’t the end of the world.
-We must admit though, there’s a sliiight problem.
+So, hopefully we’ve convinced you that sleeping in your car isn’t the end of the world.
+We must admit though that there’s a sliiight problem.

 It can be a bit of a rough ride.